Sadanki/S3-Encryption-Monitor/README.md

    * `AmazonS3ReadOnlyAccess`
    * `AWSLambdaBasicExecutionRole`
-4. Paste the above code.
+4. Paste the above code into the function.
 5. Manually invoke and check CloudWatch logs.

 ---